ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 **4. Traditional Methods Are Insufficient:** All traditional bioinformatics methods consistently underperformed, with the best traditional approach (amino acid composition) achieving F1-score = 0.347 for germacrene classification, significantly below ESM-2 + ML approaches.

 **5. Robust Generalization:** Hold-out validation confirms that our approach generalizes well to unseen data, with performance metrics remaining strong on completely independent test sets.

+**6. Practical Utility for Enzyme Discovery:** Our models are specifically designed to address the "many fish in the sea" challenge in enzyme discovery.
+The high AUC-ROC scores (0.931 for germacrene) enable effective prioritization of sequences from large databases, allowing researchers to focus experimental efforts on the most promising candidates rather than testing thousands of sequences blindly.

 ## Methods